 The Value of Homeschool Curriculum in Dollars and Cents

 A well-written curriculum is a worthy investment.
-A reputable program will have a “scope and sequence” that outlines the concepts it covers.
+A reputable program will have a “scope and sequence” outlining the concepts it covers.
 The Saxon Math Scope and Sequence for kindergarten through fourth grade is comprehensive.
-The company also offers a helpful overview titled the Saxon Homeschool Math Scope and Sequence.
-These resources give evidence of the exhaustive research and effort required to produce an orderly and complete curriculum.
+It gives evidence to the research and effort required to produce an orderly and complete curriculum.

 Personally, I have no desire to reinvent the wheel trying to piece something together.
-A hodge-podge of random math lessons will inevitably leave holes in a child’s education.
+A hodge-podge of random lessons (while inexpensive) will leave holes in a child’s education.
 Curriculum companies spend years honing their craft.
-Their expertise is worth the cost for our family.
-(If your budget is slim, be assured that good, used curriculum—because it is popular—is often readily available.
-Just be on the look-out!)
+Their expertise is valuable.
+If your budget is slim, be assured that good, used curriculum is often readily available.
+Just be on the lookout (more on this below!).

-Because we are preparing our child for college, we are preparing him for college entrance exams (such as the ACT or SAT).
-So for us, a good curriculum will build on itself from year-to-year in a systematic way that teaches the concepts covered on these exams.
-I believe this is particularly important for subjects such as math.
-A student either knows a concept or doesn’t.
-I have spent more than a decade teaching our three children.
+Because my husband and I are preparing our children for college, we are preparing them for entrance exams (such as the ACT or SAT).
+So we need a curriculum that builds on itself, systematically, from year to year.
+It needs to teach concepts covered in these exams.
+This is particularly important for a subject such as math.
 We all want our homeschooling days to be time well-spent.
-Curriculum should be used as a tool to reach a family’s educational objectives.
+I have spent more than a decade teaching our children.
+Curriculum is a tool we use to help us reach our family’s educational objectives.
+Consider the value of those goals, as you consider the financial cost of the curriculum.

 Homeschool curriculum publishers follow a variety of educational philosophies.
-They might adhere to a classical, Charlotte Mason, unit study, traditional, or another methodology (or a mix of these).
-You may favor a certain method, but you’ll likely be using a combination of them.
-You’ll naturally find that some types of curriculum are more appealing than others.
+They might adhere to a classical, Charlotte Mason, unit study, traditional, or other methodology.
+You may favor a certain method but you will likely use a combination.
+You’ll find that some types of curriculum are more appealing than others.
 Eventually, you will realize you’re more of a “classical homeschooler,” or a “Charlotte Mason homeschooler.”
-Homeschooling has a vocabulary all its own—you’ll pick it up as go!
+(Homeschooling has a vocabulary all its own—you’ll pick it up as go!)

-A more pressing question may be how much help you would like piecing together the curriculum for each subject your student will cover in a school year.
+You might also wonder how to pull together all the curriculum you need—for all the subjects—in a school year.
 Companies such as My Fathers World offer complete, or nearly complete packages.
 (This curriculum has components of Charlotte Mason, unit studies, and classical methodologies, with a Biblical emphasis.)
-If a grade level doesn’t include materials for every subject, consider their recommended materials to complete the package (just add them to your shopping cart!).
+If a grade level doesn’t include materials for every subject, consider their recommendations to complete your package.
+Just add them to your shopping cart!
 In my circle of friends, this seems to be a popular choice for moms with little ones.
 Having all your subject curriculum put together for you takes away the guesswork.
-(And it makes it easier to get started with homeschooling!)
-Abeka is another company that offers the convenience of a full kit that covers every subject needed for a full school year.
+(And it makes it far easier to get started with homeschooling!)
+Abeka is another company that offers a convenient, full kit with every subject you need for the year.

-If you’re just getting started, and an all-in-one package doesn’t appeal to you, you can research and purchase single subject curriculum individually.
+Or maybe the all-in-one package hasn’t ever appealed to you.
+You would rather research and buy single-subject curriculum.
 That is how I started.
-I looked at a multitude of options (using the resources noted below) and selected curriculum for each subject.
-It’s more work, for sure, but I also liked researching possibilities to find the best fit.
-The information below will help you to narrow things down, whether it’s for an all-in-one package or a tailor-made (by you!) package.
+I looked at a multitude of options using the resources noted below.
+Then I selected a curriculum for each subject.
+It’s more work (for sure!).
+But I liked researching to find the best fit for each of my kids.
+The information below will help you narrow things down – for an all-in-one package or a tailor-made package!

 Suitability: Considering Your Teaching Style

-If you haven’t ever considered your “teaching style,” that’s okay!
-Just understand that you will instinctively teach in a way that gravitates toward your own learning preferences.
-Do you favor a rigorous study schedule that is dictated by objectives, or do you prefer a more relaxed method of self-directed inquiry?
-Would you choose to delve into a topic by creating a project, by reading on your own, or by watching a video?
+If you haven’t considered your “teaching style,” that’s okay.
+You will instinctively teach in a way that gravitates toward your learning preferences.
+Do you prefer rigorous study led by objectives, or more relaxed, self-directed inquiry?
+Would you delve into a topic by creating a project, reading about it, or watching a video?
 Would you rather be given a list of resources to gather, or instead, do your own investigating?

 Suitability: Considering Your Child’s Learning Style

-Again: if “learning style” hasn’t been in your vocabulary, that’s okay!
+Again: if “learning style” hasn’t been in your vocabulary, that’s okay.
 You probably know more about your child’s learning preferences than you think.
 As parents, we naturally accommodate them.
-When our children struggle to learn something, we instinctively try teaching the concept in another way.
+When our child struggles to learn something, we try teaching the concept in a different way.

 Here is a brief overview of three learning style preferences: